-The Town Centre Residential area is to be characterized by multiple-family residential buildings in low to mid-rise building forms (generally 1-4 stories), including row-houses, townhouses and low-rise apartments.
+The Ground-Oriented Residential area is to be characterized by multiple-family residential buildings in low-rise forms (generally 1-4 stories), including row-houses, townhouses and low-rise apartments, all of which would have direct entry to the street.
 These forms would primarily be identified for transitional areas on the periphery of Metrotown, and are intended to provide a respectful transition to adjacent lower scale single-and two-family areas.